 I started out full time in small animal general practice but I knew straight away there was something missing for me in my career and my feeling of contact with the outside world.
 I began building networks of friends and contacts with people who worked in a variety of sectors in finance, banking, marketing, consulting and accounting.

-So how did you decide to work in sales and a corporate environment?
+So how did you decide to follow a career in corporate sales and project management?